vanska/typed-string-interpolation/README.md

 ## TypeScript support

 If the string can be joined you'll get back a `string` type.
-Otherwise a ` type within an array is returned based on the passed in variables.
+Otherwise a `union` type within an array is returned based on the passed in variables.

 ```ts
 stringInterpolation("hello {{world}} with number {{number}}", {